twoez/casper/README.md

 **Works where you already work.** Submit tasks from GitHub Issues, GitLab Issues, Slack, or directly via the REST API.
 Caspers normalizes all inputs into the same pipeline -- no special setup per channel.

+**Interactive or autonomous execution.** Stay in control with **interactive mode**.
+When enabled, agents keep the human in the loop and will ask questions whenever they need clarification — for example when proposing a plan, choosing an implementation strategy, or making important decisions.
+This allows you to guide the process step-by-step while the agent does the heavy lifting.
+Prefer full automation?
+Disable interactive mode and the agents will execute the task completely autonomously.

 **Your LLM, your terms.** Use Claude, GPT-4o, Gemini, or any OpenAI-compatible endpoint (Ollama, vLLM, LM Studio) with an API key.
 Or skip the API entirely and use your existing Claude or Gemini subscription via the CLI tools -- zero additional cost.

 **Validation before you ever see the PR.** Every change runs through a configurable pipeline: formatter, linter, typechecker, tests, integration tests, build.
 The agent auto-repairs failures and retries before surfacing the PR.